Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 * **Action**: Click on the _**+**_ sign at the top-left corner of the _**Package Manager**_ window and then choose the option _**Add package frim git URL...**_.
 * **Action**: Enter the address `com.unity.perception` and click _**Add**_.

 **Note:** If you would like a specific version of the package, you can append the version to the end of the url.
 For example `com.unity.perception@0.1.0-preview.5`.
 For this tutorial, **we do not need to add a version**.
 You can also install the package from a local clone of the Perception repository.
-More inofrmation on installing local pacakges is available [here](https://docs.unity3d.com/Manual/upm-ui-local.html).
+More information on installing local pacakges is available [here](https://docs.unity3d.com/Manual/upm-ui-local.html).

 It will take some time for the manager to download and import the package.
 Once the operation finishes, you will see the newly download Perception package automatically selected in the _**Package Manager**_, as depicted below: